gokcanparlaktas/gokcanparlaktas/README.md

 Hi there, I'm Gökcan! 👋
 Welcome to my GitHub profile!
 I'm a Junior Front-End Developer with a strong passion for coding and continuous learning.
 After transitioning from Mechanical Engineering to Software Development, I'm focused on growing my skills and creating meaningful web applications.

-🛠️ Technologies I Work With
+<strong>🛠️ Technologies I Work With<br></strong>
-React & Redux: I enjoy creating dynamic, user-friendly interfaces using React and manage state effectively with Redux.<br>
+<strong>React & Redux:</strong> I enjoy creating dynamic, user-friendly interfaces using React and manage state effectively with Redux.<br>
-Tailwind CSS: I believe in fast and efficient styling with Tailwind, making responsive and maintainable designs.<br>
+<strong>Tailwind CSS:</strong> I believe in fast and efficient styling with Tailwind, making responsive and maintainable designs.<br>
-Bootstrap: I use Bootstrap for building responsive, mobile-first web applications.<br>
+<strong>Bootstrap:</strong> I use Bootstrap for building responsive, mobile-first web applications.<br>
-JavaScript (ES6+): Crafting interactive, performance-oriented applications with JavaScript.<br>
+<strong>JavaScript (ES6+):</strong> Crafting interactive, performance-oriented applications with JavaScript.<br>
-React Context API: I leverage the Context API for state management across large-scale applications.<br>
+<strong>React Context API:</strong> I leverage the Context API for state management across large-scale applications.<br>
-HTML & CSS: Solid understanding of semantic HTML and modern CSS for creating beautiful, accessible web pages.<br>
+<strong>HTML & CSS:</strong> Solid understanding of semantic HTML and modern CSS for creating beautiful, accessible web pages.<br>
-Photoshop: I create my own visuals and graphics, bringing a design-first approach to my projects.
+<strong>Photoshop:</strong> I create my own visuals and graphics, bringing a design-first approach to my projects.

 💡 What I'm Working On
 Currently, I'm working on HeptaIT as a Front-End Developer and building web applications with HTML,Bootstrap, CSS and JavaScript.